DimaChup/anki-flashcards/replit.md

 - **Current Implementation**: PostgreSQL database with Drizzle ORM for persistent storage
 - **Schema Design**: Comprehensive database schema with linguistic databases, prompt templates, processing configurations, job tracking, and subscription management
 - **Database Provider**: Neon Database (PostgreSQL) with connection pooling and automatic migrations
-- **Multi-Tenant Architecture**: User-isolated data with subscription management and usage tracking
+- **Multi-Tenant Architecture**: Complete user data isolation - each person has their own private databases, word lists, and learning progress that other users cannot access
 - **Data Models**:
-  - **User Subscriptions**: Plan management (Free/Pro/Enterprise), usage limits, Stripe integration
-  - **Linguistic databases**: User-owned databases with metadata and analysis data
+  - **User Accounts**: Each person gets their own account through Replit Auth with secure login
+  - **Personal Databases**: Each database belongs to one user only (linked by user_id)
+  - **Individual Word Lists**: Known words tracking is personal to each user's databases
-  - **Word entries**: POS tags, translations, frequency data, and contextual information
+  - **Private Analysis Data**: POS tags, translations, and analysis results are user-specific
-  - **Known words tracking**: User learning progress per database
-  - **Prompt templates**: System and user-created templates with premium features
-  - **Processing configurations**: Batch AI processing with model selection and parameters
-  - **Processing jobs**: Real-time tracking of AI analysis status and results
+  - **Isolated Learning Progress**: Each user tracks their own vocabulary learning separately

 ### Component Architecture
 - **Modular Design**: Separate components for database management, page view, and list view